 Never heard of them?
 Rivalling the winter ones in Vancouver this month come these Olympics.
-From Littlehampton on the Sussex coast, comes the Charity Pancake Challenge where teams compete for the honour of winning and…not much else to be honest.
+From Littlehampton on the Sussex coast, comes the Charity Pancake Challenge where teams compete for the honor of winning and…not much else, to be honest.

 So there you have it.

 And if you want to watch the fun, Littlehampton High Street is the place to be on Saturday, 20th February.